masterbtc/documentation-1/docs/markdown/pages/Claim.md

 *claim authentication workflows*

 The claim **registration process** registers a claim to an account.
-To do so, an attestor attests an account with a claim's root hash as payload.
-This mechanism ensures that a claim is verified by a trusted entity.
+To do so, an attestor attests an account with the claim's root hash as payload.
+This ensures that a claim is verified by a trusted entity (the attestor).

 An attested account holder can then **create** verifiable **claims** self sovereignly.
-To do so, one selects the necessary claim user data, creates the claim, and signs it in the way described in the Attestation Protocol.
+One selects the necessary claim user data, creates the claim, and signs it in the way described in the Attestation Protocol.
 The resulting data set (containing the claim as payload) is a verifiable claim and ready to be shared with a verifier.

 To **verify** a verifiable **claim**, one needs to follow the Attestation Protocol verification process with two additionally verification steps.